JooooooooCo/home-finance/README.md

 ## About

-Home finance is an app created for manage family accounts, but it can be used for small business too.
+Home finance is an app created for manage personal finance.

 ## APP